nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 carparks having a negative number of available lots.
 This is a big problem as from the user's perspective it may be seen that our program is at fault.

-Due to such bug discoveries, we made our `carparkList` parser much more robust, and it now does data validation internally to ensure no such data is presented to the user.
+Due to such bug discoveries, we made our `CarparkList` parser much more robust, and it now does data validation internally to ensure no such data is presented to the user.

 ### 3.4 Updating CarparkList with JSON file from API